Gitty-McHubface/sdc-project2/README.md

 ## Model Architecture

 As a first step, I decided to zero center each color channel of the training images.
 I did this because...
-Below is the color of the mean of each color channel in the training dataset.
+Below is an image showing the color of the mean of each color channel in the training dataset.

 ![alt_text][mean_image]

-I decided not to normalize the images since the range of values is already restricted between 0 and 255 for images.
+I decided not to normalize the images since the range of the possible values for the features (pixels) is nearly equal (0-255).

 My final model consisted of the following layers: